Worship Services at Unity Church

 Click for our OneSong Poster

 Singer-songwriter and multi-instrumentalist Julia Alsarraf has performed with groups in the Capital Region (Joy Adler & the Souls of Evolution, My Survival Kit, Walking X-Ray) and in her hometown of Houston, Texas, often working across genres.
 You may have seen and heard her here at Unity with Joy and the Souls, or as a guest at our Sunday evening OneSong service.
-We are delighted to feature the incredibly talented Julia in a more central roll this Sunday!
+We are delighted to feature the incredibly talented Julia in a more central roll on this Sunday!

 Sunday, May 5, 2019, 11:00 am service: